← Back to research

 Ideal User

-• Security-conscious deployments requiring isolation and encryption
+• Security-conscious deployments requiring isolation, approval gates, and audit receipts

 • Edge/embedded systems with under 10MB RAM available